codewithsathya/codewithsathya/README.md

 ### 🥰 Glad to see you here! &nbsp;

-I am an Associate Software Development Engineer working in Publicis Sapient.
+I am an Founding Engineer working in Twinninglabs.
 I love programming, reading tech blogs, playing games and listening music.

 I like automating things which is why I like programming.
 I am also interested in self hosting applications for personal use and automations using server.